caltechlibrary/dibs/_sources/installation.md.txt

 ```

-After this, proceed to the section on [Running DIBS in test mode](#running-dibs-in-test-debug-mode) below.
+After this, proceed to the section on [Running DIBS locally](#running-dibs-locally) below.

 ### Configuring DIBS for real use